 At any meeting of members, a member entitled to vote may vote either in person or by proxy executed in writing by the member or by his duly authorized attorney-in-fact.
 No proxy shall be valid after eleven months from the date of its execution unless otherwise provided in the proxy.

 The officers of the corporation shall be a president, a vice president, a secretary, a treasurer, and an immediate past president and such other officers as may be determined by the Board of Directors.
 The Board of Directors may elect or appoint such other officers, as it shall deem desirable, such officers to have the authority to perform the duties prescribed from time to time by the Board of Directors.

 The president, secretary, and treasurer shall be elected by the Board of Directors for a two-year term.
 The remaining officers shall be elected by the Board of Directors for a one-year term.
 The officers shall be elected at the meeting of the Board of Directors nearest the expiration of their term of office and shall serve until their successors have been duly elected and have qualified.
 Vacancies may be filled or new offices created and filled at any meeting of the Board of Directors.

 Section 3.
 Succession.

-Directors who have at any time served a minimum of one year on the Board of Directors will be eligible to run for an officer position.
+Directors who have at any time served on the Board of Directors will be eligible to run for an officer position.
 Upon the expiration of his or her two year term, the president shall not be eligible for re-election for a consecutive term.
-The individual elected to the position of vice-president at the time of the expiration of the president’s two year term shall succeed to president; and the president shall succeed to immediate past president, to serve a one year term of office.
-The immediate past-president may serve on the Board of Directors and shall also be eligible for election as an officer upon the expiration of his or her one-year term.
+The individual elected to the position of vice-president at the time of the expiration of the president’s two year term shall succeed to president; and the president shall succeed to immediate past president, to serve a two year term of office.
+The immediate past-president may serve on the Board of Directors and shall also be eligible for election as an officer upon the expiration of his or her term.